 The Trust is designed for investors who wish to participate in the stock market over the medium to long term, through a professionally-managed unit trust investment.
-It is likely to be appropriate for an investor with a "medium/high" attitude to risk who is seeking investments that have the possibility of providing a high rate of return over the long term from investing mainly in higher risk assets. annual or half-yearly report.

-d) Charge for investment research: No
+It is likely to be appropriate for an investor with a "medium/high" attitude to risk who is seeking investments that have the possibility of providing a high rate of return over the long term from investing mainly in higher risk assets. d) Charge for investment research: No